nicocriscuolo/StructuRly/README.md

 ### Citation

-**StructuRly** was firstly presented during the [International BBCC meetings](https://www.bbcc-meetings.it) held in Naples in November 2018 and its implementation has been described inside the paper *StructuRly: a novel shiny app to produce comprehensive, detailed and interactive plots for population genetic analysis* (submitted).
+**StructuRly** was firstly presented during the [International BBCC meetings](https://www.bbcc-meetings.it) held in Naples (Italy) in November 2018 and its implementation has been described inside the paper *StructuRly: a novel shiny app to produce comprehensive, detailed and interactive plots for population genetic analysis* (submitted).
 If you use this package for your research please cite:

   - Criscuolo, N. G. & Angelini, C. StructuRly: A novel shiny app to produce comprehensive, detailed and interactive plots for population